ref-finance/ref-contracts/ref-farming-v2/readme.md

 - Operator (also can be a farmer)
     * create new farming,
     * adjust CD Account strategy,
-    * adjust full slash rate per seed,
+    * adjust full slash per seed rate and default rate,
     * adjust minimum deposit per seed,
+    * withdraw slashed seed to owner account,
 - Owner (mostly be a DAO)
     * set owner to another account,
     * manage operators,
+    * adjust farm expire time,
+    * refund from seed lostfound,
     * upgrade the contract,

 ### User Register